MicrosoftDocs/customer-voice/cv-docs/manage-surveys.md

     ![Move your survey to a different project.](media/move-survey.png "Move your survey to a different project")

     > [!NOTE]
-    > If you don't have another project with you as its owner, the project list is not displayed and the **Move** button is disabled.
+    > If you aren't the owner of any other project, the project list isn't displayed and the **Move** button is disabled.

 4. Select **Move**.
 A notification is displayed in the upper-right corner when the survey is moved successfully.